5K run

-Among road running events, the 5K distance is mostly popular with novice or infrequent runners or joggers, as it is comparatively easier to complete the distance without endurance training.
+Among road running events, the 5K distance is mostly popular with novice or infrequent runners or joggers as it is comparatively easier to complete the distance without endurance training.
 The 5K distance also makes the distance suitable for people looking to improve or maintain their general physical fitness, rather than develop long-distance running abilities.
 The brevity of the distance means that less time is required to take part in the activity and that people from a wide range of ages and abilities may participate.
 From a physiological perspective, five kilometres is towards the low end of endurance running.

 The combination of the activity's simplicity, its low cost, and medium exercise intensity mean that it is often recommended by medical organisations and healthcare professionals.
-Like all physical activity, regular 5K runs can improve cardiovascular function and reduce body fat, as well as having mental health benefits (see runner's high).
+Like all physical activity, regular 5K runs can improve cardiovascular function, as well as having mental health benefits (see runner's high).